 For more photos of The Biltmore Estate, please visit my Flickr album.

-The finale of the day culminated in sophisticated evening reception with a menu inspired by Biltmore's production garden (with free-range beef, wine from 94-acre vineyard and local ingredients).
+The finale of the day culminated in sophisticated evening reception with a menu inspired by Biltmore’s production garden (with free-range beef, wine from a 94-acre vineyard and local ingredients).

 Stay tuned for the part two of my impressions from the amazing Food Blog Forum.